cellml/libcellml/docs/tutorials/tutorial8/tutorial8_cpp.rst

 .. container:: dothis

     **6.a** Set the equivalent variables according to the diagram above.
-Note that the gates remain connected to the sodium and potassium channels and don't need to be added again.
+Note that the gates remain connected to the sodium and potassium channels, so don't need to be added again.

 .. container:: dothis

-    **6.b** Using the same interface type rules as in Tutorial 7, set the interface type for the missing interfaces.
+    **6.b** Using the same interface type rules as in :ref:`Tutorial 7<tutorial7>`, set the interface type for the missing interfaces.

 .. container:: dothis